 “The reading … took place in the green-room, and many were the furtive glances cast at Mr. Couldock and me as the strength of Abel Murcott and Asa Trenchard were revealed.
 Poor Sothern sat in the corner, looking quite disconsolate, fearing there was nothing in the play that would suit him; and as the dismal lines of Dundreary were read, he glanced over at me with a forlorn expression as much as to say, ‘I am cast for that dreadful part.'”

+Because of Sothern’s hesitancy, he “began to introduce extravagant business into his character, skipping about the stage, stammering and sneezing, and, in short, doing all he could to attract and distract the attention of the audience.”
 No one was more surprised than Sothern at the reception of his antics.
-Sothern turned Dundreary into an easy-going, brainless aristocrat.
-Moreover, Dundready was “at once understood by the English folk,” which delighted theatre audiences.
+He turned Dundreary into an easy-going, brainless aristocrat.
+Moreover, Dundreary was “at once understood by the English folk,” which delighted theatre audiences.
 Sothern later noted that he never dreamed “the character of the imbecile lord would turn out to be the stepping-stone of his fortune.”
 In fact, Sothern’s portrayal of Lord Dundreary became a turning point in his career and by far his most famous stage role.

 “[T]he fortunes Dundreary earned for Sothern were princely; the fame he made for Sothern was not eclipsed by that of any other comedian of his day; the fashions he set for all the world were comparable to nothing in recent stage history.”

-- McClure’s Magazine, Vol. 32, 1909
+- McClure’s Magazine, Vol. 32, 1909, p.
+187-188.

-- Pemberton, Thomas Edgar, Lord Dundreary, 1889
+- Pemberton, Thomas Edgar, p.
+26.